ilianbraka/Takima_TP/README.md

 Explanation:

-    Defines environment variables required by PostgreSQL (username, password, and default database).
+- Defines environment variables required by PostgreSQL (username, password, and default database).
-    Connects the container to the my-network Docker network.
+- Connects the container to the my-network Docker network.
-    Ensures the container is started and operational.
+- Ensures the container is started and operational.

 5. Role launch_app

 Purpose:

 This role deploys the backend application in a Docker container.

 Key Tasks:

-    Launch the backend application:
+- Launch the backend application:

 #### 5. `launch_app`
-Deploys the backend application container.
 ```yaml
 - name: Run backend application
   community.docker.docker_container: